-As many know in the military community, our spouses and family members may want to or have run a small business from the home either in the states or other countries where you are stationed.
-For example, a home cleaning service, selling items on eBay for others.
-If you or your spouse is thinking of starting a home business here in Belgium there is some very important information that they need to be aware of.
+In a military community, it is not uncommon for our spouses and family members to run or desire to run a small business from their home, for example, a home cleaning service, selling items on eBay for others, etc. If you or your spouse is thinking of starting a home business here in Belgium there is some very important information that you need to be aware of.
 As anyone who has watched AFN for any length of time we have all heard about the status of forces agreement or SOFA.
-And those agreements cover Americans working for the government or government affiliates such as AAFES, , who are overseas and in the SOFA's it tells us what we can and can't do in a foreign country.
+Those agreements cover Americans working for the government or government affiliates such as AAFES, who are overseas.
+The SOFA tells us what we can and can't do in a foreign country.

-There is no bi-lateral SOFA or supplemental agreement between the US and Belgium.
-Unlike those stationed in Germany.
+Unlike Germany, there is no bi-lateral SOFA or supplemental agreement between the US and Belgium.
 The applicable agreement used is the 1951 NATO SOFA.
 Article II of the NATO SOFA requires US personnel to respect host nation law.
 Article X, paragraph 2 of the NATO SOFA provides that any profitable enterprise will be subject to taxation in the receiving state.
 Article XI, paragraph 7 of the NATO SOFA establishes that no customs exemption will be granted for a commercial activity.